MLBazaar/MLBlocks/docs/getting_started/quickstart.rst

     ]
     pipeline = MLPipeline(primitives)

+.. _MLPipeline class: ../api_reference.html#mlblocks.MLPipeline

-Optionally, specific hyperparameters can be also set by specifying them in a dictionary:
+Optionally, specific `hyperparameters`_ can be also set by specifying them in a dictionary:

 .. ipython:: python